cbeck88/conf-rs/MOTIVATION.md

 and *reasonable people may disagree*.
 This situation is very similar to [`jiff/DESIGN.md`](https://github.com/BurntSushi/jiff/blob/master/DESIGN.md#the-api-design-rationale-for-jiff) and all the same caveats apply.

-Particularly, the opinions here ultimately work to justify an alternative, and so they tend to be oriented towards the technical shortcomings of other crates, as I perceive them.
+Particularly, the value judgments and opinions here ultimately work to justify an alternative, and so they tend to be oriented towards the technical shortcomings of other crates, as I perceive them.

-As in [`jiff`](https://github.com/BurntSushi/jiff/blob/master/DESIGN.md#the-api-design-rationale-for-jiff), ultimately I perceived that the crates in this genre, as a whole, had reached a local maximum and were unlikely to be able to rapidly improve in the ways that were important to me.
+Similarly to the story in `jiff/DESIGN.md`, ultimately I perceived that the crates in this genre, as a whole, had reached a local maximum and were unlikely to be able to rapidly improve in the ways that were important to me.
 So it appeared that there was a niche to be filled, and `conf` attempts to fill it.

 For an application developer, it may be hard to believe that things like, "add a prefix to a group of strings", "allow using a custom function instead of `std::env::vars_os`", or "report as many errors as possible", can be in this category of things that cannot be easily improved in a crate, let alone, many crates in the genre. *All I can say is, read on*.
 As we'll see, it turns out that many crates in this genre made architectural decisions, and decisions about what their public API is, that made one or more of these things impossible without large amounts of rework and breaking changes to their public API, and so they are limited in what they can achieve here.

 Above all, please understand that *the purpose of this document is not to criticize other crates*.
 The discussion is grounded in practical concerns, pros and cons from a technical point of view, and my own efforts to make engineering decisions as a user of crates in this space.
 The document can *help potential users* of `conf` *rapidly build a mental model* of how initial design decisions in `conf` were made and how `conf` might evolve in the near future.
-This can *help users decide* whether or not `conf` is the right tool for the job in their situation.
+This can *help users decide* whether or not `conf` is the right tool for the job in their situation, or if another tool is more appropriate.

 In fact, I believe that many of these crates are very well-engineered overall, and just not the best choice for the use-cases that I have in mind.
 Maintainers and developers of these crates that are saying no to features right now that are important to users like me, are also doing the right thing, given where their projects are now, what niche they are aimed at, and how many users they have now who would be impacted by breaking changes.
 Please understand that I have only the greatest respect for everyone involved with any of the projects mentioned specifically.